 If the user would like the software to change, or would like it to stop changing, they can employ either "exit" or "voice".

 Let's call this ability "fork".
-That's a bit of a misnomer, because this sense of "forking" doesn't have to be acrimonious or even public, and it doesn't imply a split in the developer community.
+We could also call this "contribute" or "change", because this sense of "forking" doesn't have to be acrimonious or even public, and it doesn't imply a split in the developer community.
 A user might make some private change to the software which they know wouldn't be accepted into the main version, while still making other changes as part of the main community.

 The ability to fork has implications for "exit" and "voice".